 Yes, definitely.
 Many of us have gone to other campuses to get a variety of different experiences.
 If you can think of a rotation you would like to do, it can likely happen.
-We have had residents rotate to other campuses to do pediatric intensive care unit (PICU), anesthesia, ultrasound and general emergency medicine.
+We have had residents rotate to other campuses to do pediatric intensive care unit (PICU), anesthesia, ultrasound, pediatric emergency medicine and general emergency medicine.
 As an added bonus, Mayo provides funding for transportation and housing.Back to top

 Do you receive enough teaching?
-If so, does it come mainly from other residents or do the faculty teach as well?
+If so, does it come mainly from other residents or do faculty members teach as well?

 Where do your residents go after graduating?